Command Line Usage¶

-If -R/–return-timestamps argument is used the final time and saving step will be ignored.
+If the -R/–return-timestamps argument is used, the final time and saving step will be ignored.

 Modify model variables¶

-In order to modify the values of model variables they can be passed after the model file:
+To modify the values of model variables, their new values may be passed after the model file:

 python -m pysd Teacup.mdl 'Room Temperature'=5

-this will set Room Temperature variable to the constant value 5.
-A series can be also passed to change a value of a value to a time dependent series or the interpolation values of a lookup variable two lists of the same length must be given:
+this will set Room Temperature variable to 5.
+A time series or a lookup can also be passed as the new value of a variable as two lists of the same length:

 python -m pysd Teacup.mdl 'Temperature Lookup=[[1, 2, 3, 4], [10, 15, 17, 18]]'

-The first list will be used for the time or x values and the second for the data.
-See setting parameter values in basic usage for more information.
+The first list will be used for the time or x values, and the second for the data values.
+See setting parameter values in Getting started for further details.

-If a variable name or the right hand side are defined with whitespaces it is needed to add ‘’ define it, as has been done in the last example.
+If a variable name or the right hand side are defined with white spaces, they must be enclosed in quotes, as in the previous example.